Set up and manage your InStore environment.

 - In the Font Family field, select a font that is supported by the retailer's application.

 - Toggle the Header Visible on or off.
-Toggle it on to include a page title on components that are retrieved when needed by the retailer's mobile calling app or mobile or fixed clienteling app.
-To avoid duplicate headers, toggle this off if the retailer runs InStore as a federated component in a point-of-sale context.
+Toggle it on to include a page title on components that are retrieved when needed by your calling app.
+To avoid duplicate headers, toggle this off if running InStore as a federated component in a point-of-sale context.

-- In the Colors fields, select main and secondary colors for online display, expressed as industry-standard RGB hex color codes.
+- In the Colors fields, select main, secondary, and tertiary colors for online display, expressed as industry-standard RGB hex color codes.
+Color choices are visible in the Theme preview panes.

-- Click Save.
+- Click Save Changes.
 The changes are visible the next time a user logs into InStore.